PatrickKyei/exception/_posts/2022-11-01-what-did-you-learn-too-late-in-life.md

 So, be with someone who is good for your mental health.
 Meditate.
 Feed your mind good stuff – No TV, no crappy books, no shitty people, and no dead-end jobs.
 There is never a refund on a wasted time.

-## 7. The people are fucked.
+## 7. The people are f*cked.
 And you, too, are a human.

 Don’t trust just anyone.
 Doubt others, and doubt yourself.
 Then, re-evaluate your actions and adjust them to better suit your aspirations, dreams, and goals.
 If you can’t find a leader who inspires you, be the leader you wish you had.